 Reduces the burden that cloud service providers face in responding to requests for security assessments from higher education institutions

-The Higher Education Cloud Vendor Assessment Tool was created by the Higher Education Information Security Council (HEISC) Shared Assessments Working Group.
+The Higher Education Cloud Vendor Assessment Tool, and the lightweight version (with a shorter set of questions for review in low-risk situations), was created by the Higher Education Information Security Council (HEISC) Shared Assessments Working Group.
 Its purpose is to provide a starting point for the assessment of third-party provided cloud services and resources.
 Over time, the Shared Assessments Working Group hopes to create a framework that will establish a community resource where institutions and cloud services providers will share completed assessments.